J.P. Crawford Player Props: Mariners vs. Athletics

 J.P.
 Crawford At The Plate

-- Crawford is batting .230 with seven doubles, a home run and 19 walks.
+- Crawford has seven doubles, a home run and 20 walks while batting .231.

-- He ranks 133rd in batting average, 49th in on base percentage, and 143rd in slugging among the qualified batters in MLB action.
+- Among qualified hitters in MLB play, he ranks 128th in batting average, 47th in on-base percentage, and 146th in slugging.

-- In 48.3% of his games this year (14 of 29), Crawford has picked up at least one hit, and in five of those games (17.2%) he recorded more than one.
+- Crawford has reached base via a hit in 15 games this year (of 30 played), and had multiple hits in five of those games.

-- He has homered in one of 29 games, and in 0.9% of his plate appearances.
+- He has hit a home run in one of 30 games, and in 0.9% of his plate appearances.

-- In five games this season (17.2%), Crawford has picked up an RBI, including two games with multiple runs batted in.

-- In 11 of 29 games this season, he has scored, and three of those games included multiple runs.
+- Crawford has driven home a run in six games this year (20.0%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.